OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 # Office Scripts samples and scenarios

 This section contains [Office Scripts](../../overview/excel.md) based automation solutions that help end users achieve automation of daily tasks.
-It contains realistic scenarios that business users face and provides detailed solutions along with step-by-step instructional video links.
+It contains realistic scenarios that  users face and provides detailed solutions.

 For each of the projects in [Basics](#basics) and [Beyond the basics](#beyond-the-basics), check out the source code, step-by-step [**YouTube videos**](https://www.youtube.com/playlist?list=PLr3zVPZrMOUMl88fs8uc2GGAePRnNe6m0), and more.